-In cases of failure to comply with course or program requirements, sanctions may include withdrawal from the program.
-The sanction may include any grade on the paper or examination in which the offense occurred or any grade for the course in which the offending paper or exam was submitted.
-The instructor must also inform the student of his/ her right to appeal and to which Dean or Director the appeal must be made.
-The student will then have ten (10) business days, from receipt of the instructor's notice of charge and right to appeal, in which to notify the Dean or Director of his/her intention to appeal.
+The instructor must also inform the student of his/her right to appeal and to which Dean or Director to make the appeal.
+The student will then have five business days from receipt of the instructor's notice of charge and right to appeal in which to notify the Dean or Director of his/her intention to appeal.

-Appeal Process for Imposition of Sanction(s) for Cheating, Plagiarism, and/or Failure to Comply with Course/Program Requirements
+Appeal Process Concerning Sanction(s) for Cheating, Plagiarism, and/or Failure to Comply with Course/Program Requirements